semi transparent green leafs

 Milestones

-MNLCT launches our LINC Program, to support refugees and immigrants in learning the English fluency needed to be successful in Canada.
+MNLCT launches its LINC Program to support refugees and immigrants in learning English, an important step in their success in Canada.

-MNLCT moves to 1774 Queen St E, a building shared with two Toronto Mennonite churches.
-Around this time, the Centre begins to respond to a new refugee movement from the former Yugoslavia.
+MNLCT moves to 1774 Queen St. E in East Toronto, a building shared with two Toronto Mennonite Churches.
+Around this time, the Centre begins to respond to a new refugee movement from former Yugoslavia.

-MNLCT extends settlement services in Mandarin to a growing Chinese immigrant community.
+MNLCT extends settlement services in Mandarin to support a growing Chinese immigrant community in Toronto.

-MNLCT conducts a visioning process, identifying community engagement, employment and mental health as strategic priorities.
-Work begins on the development of the Newcomer Skills at Work Project, which combines employment mentoring and civic engagement strategies to support newcomers in contributing their skills to the labour market and their voice to the political process.
+MNLCT conducts a “Visioning Process,” identifying community engagement, employment, and mental health services as strategic priorities.
+Work begins on developing the Newcomer Skills at Work Project, combining employment mentoring and civic engagement strategies to support newcomers in contributing their skills to the local labour market in addition to amplifying their voices in political and policy process.

-MNLCT opens a new office at 2600 Birchmount Rd, bringing its language and settlement services to a growing number of immigrants in Scarborough.
+MNLCT opens a new office at 2600 Birchmount Rd. bringing language and settlement services to a growing immigrant community in Scarborough.

-MNLCT celebrates its 25th anniversary by launching our first two internships for internationally trained psychologists, strengthening our mental health supports for refugees and immigrants struggling with different kinds of stress and trauma.
+MNLCT celebrates its 25th anniversary by launching its first two internships for internationally trained psychologists, strengthening its mental health supports for newcomers dealing with stress and trauma.

-MNLCT opens a new office at 2737 Keele St, deepening its relationship with the Latin American community.
+MNLCT opens a new office at 2737 Keele St., deepening its relationship with North York’s Latin American community.

 MNLCT launches the Bridge Training Program for Internationally Trained Psychologists and Allied Mental Health Professionals.